 View this post on Instagram

-Unsurprisingly, Recosuke-kun, one of Moto’s most famous manga, was about analog records.
+Unsurprisingly, Recosuke-kun, his most famous manga, was about analog records.
 Recosuke-kun began as a serialization in Music Magazine and Record Collectors.
 Over 20 years later, the titular protagonist continues to appear in his works, from standalone paintings to T-shirts.
 He speculated that he keeps getting requests to draw Recosuke-kun from the “many analog record lovers out there.”
 Luckily, history and our tastes are cyclical and what was newly outdated in the ’90s is vogue again.
 It’s as if Moto predicted the popular revival of old-fashioned sounds and warm, old-fashioned colors and characters.
 Were you inspired by ’90s music and fashion at this time?
 I asked.
 He answered that he always preferred music from before he was born, like The Beatles.
 Especially George Harrison.

 View this post on Instagram

 Music is as important to his work as these fantastical visions.
 Realizing his Recosuke-era infatuations, Moto’s oeuvre has come to include many album covers and even his own music label.
 In 2014, on his 45th birthday, he founded Rhion Records, which releases 7-inch singles with original Moto-made covers.
-These vinyls are both less expensive to make and easier to draw covers for.
+The smaller vinyls are both less expensive to make and easier to draw covers for.
 “That’s how I became a 7-inch record specialist,” he explained.

-This enterprise has led to collaborations with the likes of never young beach, cero and Kaneko Ayano, as well as doo-wop pop singer ℃-want you!.
-Record covers cater to the artist and song, of course, but Moto does not distill his style to conform to commercial ideals of minimalism and sleekness, often setting the likenesses of the artists against his characteristic pastoral landscapes, or venturing into superflat plays of stark line and color.
+He has done collaborations with the likes of never young beach, cero and Kaneko Ayano, as well as doo-wop pop singer ℃-want you!.
+Record covers cater to the artist and song, of course, but Moto does not distill his style to conform to commercial-aesthetic ideals of minimalism and sleekness, often setting the likenesses of the artists against his characteristic pastoral landscapes, or venturing into superflat plays of stark line and color.
 He is not lucky that these retro fairytale visions are in favor today; he would not care if they actually were unfashionable.
 Moto is not just indifferent to fashion, but above it.
 He knows what he likes.
 Sometimes, his process is as simple as one song.
 “Whenever I paint, I make sure to put music on,” he shared.
 “When I listen to a gentle song, it makes for a gentle picture, and when I listen to a dark song, it makes for a dark picture.
 I think of music as a painting medium.”